 Orion

-Orion is a declarative services runtime written in Rust.
-Instead of writing, deploying, and operating a microservice for every piece of business logic, you declare what the service should do, and Orion runs it.
-Architectural governance — observability, rate limiting, circuit breakers, versioning, input validation, and more — is built in.
+Orion is an API-first declarative services runtime written in Rust.
+Instead of writing, containerizing, and operating a new microservice for every piece of business logic, you simply declare what the service should do as a JSON workflow, and Orion runs it.

 From zero to a live, governed service — business logic as JSON, deployed over plain HTTP. ▶ Click to play.Three Primitives